mdvorak/esphome-adaptive-lighting/components/adaptive_lightning/README.md

 # Adaptive Lightning

-Adaptive lighting component for ESPHome.
+Adaptive light component for ESPHome.
 It sets the light color temperature based on the current position of the sun.

+If the light color is adjusted manually, the adaptive lightning will be disabled until the light is turned off and on again.
+The adaptive lightning is also a switch, so it can be enabled or disabled manually, or by automation.

 ```yaml
 adaptive_lightning: